RealDevExpert/Lifelines_NEXT/NEXT_pilot_microbial_transmission_mother_infant/Data_Access_EGA.md

 3. After receiving your filled **Application Form for Access to Lifelines NEXT Data** and your **Access Request**, the Data Access Committee will evaluate your request and grant access to the data.

 ### Metadata (phenotypes):
 Upon receiving access to a dataset, you will be able to download the metadata containing phenotypes.
-Below is an example of parsing these files.
+Below is an example of parsing these files using R.

 ```
 # necessary libraries: